Master of Arts in Television and Digital Journalism

 - Improve television presentation skills through voice coaching, including articulation, enunciation, breathing, and posture.

-- Develop television technical and journalistic skills in field and studio digital camera production and digital video editing
+- Develop television technical and journalistic skills in the field and studio digital camera production and digital video editing

 - Knowledge of and exposure to real-world television news broadcasting, including learning how to produce a weekly TV news program